 No interest is being paid if amount is withdrawn within 1 year.
 Also, the penalty is being charged for early withdrawal.
 Post office pays the maturity amount through the account payee cheque.

-So, as you can see, NSC is a risk-free investment scheme which also offers a good return on investment.
+So, as you can see, National Savings Certificate is a risk-free investment scheme which also offers a good return on investment.
 We hope that this investment guide has given you all the information that you need to invest in this lucrative scheme.